ay1011/deep-reinforcement-learning/p1_navigation/README.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

 ### Instructions
-run the `Navigation.ipynb` notebook using the drlnd kernel to train the DQN agent.
+Run the `Navigation.ipynb` notebook using the drlnd kernel to train the DQN agent.
 The model weights will be saved in the same directory as `checkpoint.pth`.